shpml/fundamentals/10_chapter/05_lesson.md

 When you have a set of tasks that need to be repeated, it can often be helpful to turn that set of tasks into a function, and call it every time that the procedure should be run.

-For instance, let's go back to the "French Toast a la GA" recipe from Unit 4.
+For instance, let's consider a french toast recipe.
 Every time a soaked slice of bread is ready to be cooked, we need to:

-> 5: Transfer the slices to your frying pan and cook on a medium-low heat until brown on the bottom.
+> Transfer the slices to your frying pan and cook on a medium-low heat until brown on the bottom.
 >

 Rather than writing out explicitly how this should be done each time, we could write a function, (say `cookSoggyBread()`) to handle this set of instructions for us, and simply call that function any time the bread slices need to be cooked.